hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Application Layer

-The Application Layer is composed of an Auto Scaling Group and a Launch Configuration providing an auto-recovery mechanism in the event of an instance or Availability Zone failure.
+The Application Layer is a VMware virtual machine running on an ESX cluster providing an auto-recovery mechanism in the event of virtual machine or physical server failure.

 ### Storage Layer

-The Storage Layer is composed of multiple service endpoints (datastores, asd asd asd
+The Storage Layer is provided in the form of attached disk space configured with or benefiting from inherent resiliency provided by the NAS or SAN.

 ## Infrastructure Provisioning